 Though most of the cast are relative unknowns (at least to this American), there are a couple of higher-wattage actors, including the late Dame Diana Rigg — here much less conniving, but equally as affluent as her Game of Thrones character — and Matthew Lewis, who played Neville Longbottom in the Harry Potter movies.

 Apart from the wellbeing of the dogs, cats, cows, sheep, and other animalia, the stakes in All Things Great and Small are relatively low.
 Most of the drama centers around Herriot’s growth as a person and a vet.
 Still, there are plenty of real tender moments — its Christmas episode will give you the feels, just like Ted Lasso's.

 As with the soccer scenes in Ted Lasso and football in Friday Night Lights (another one of my favorite TV shows), the veterinary aspect of All Things Great and Small is merely the medium through which the series explores the interpersonal relationships of the characters.
 So while it helps to be an animal lover, it’s not completely necessary to enjoy the show.

-Even better: like Ted Lasso, All Creatures Great and Small has been renewed for at least one more season.
+Even better: While Ted Lasso may conclude after three seasons, All Creatures Great and Small has been renewed for at least one more season.